 - Fentanyl skin patches are packaged in sealed pouches.
 Do not remove the patch from the sealed pouch until you are ready to apply it.

 - When handling the skin patch, be careful not to touch the adhesive (sticky) surface with your hand.
 The adhesive part of the system contains some fentanyl, which can be absorbed into your body too fast through the skin of your hand.
 If any of the medicine does get on your hand, rinse the area right away with a lot of clear water.
 Do not use soap or other cleansers.

 - Be careful not to tear the patch or make any holes in it.
 Damage to a patch may allow fentanyl to pass into your skin too quickly.
 This can cause an overdose.

 - Apply the patch to a dry, flat skin area on your upper arm, chest, or back.
 Choose a place where the skin is not very oily and is free of scars, cuts, burns, or irritation.
-Do not apply fentanyl to areas that have received radiation therapy.
+Do not apply fentanyl to areas that have received radiation treatment.

 - The patch will stay in place better if it is applied to an area with little or no hair.
 If you need to apply the patch to a hairy area, you may first clip the hair with scissors, but do not shave it off.

 - If you need to clean the area before applying the medicine, use only plain water.
 Do not use soaps, other cleansers, lotions, or anything that contains oils or alcohol.
 Be sure that the skin is completely dry before applying the medicine.

 - Remove the liner covering the sticky side of the skin patch.
 Then press the patch firmly in place, using the palm of your hand, for a minimum of 30 seconds.
 Make sure that the entire adhesive surface is attached to your skin, especially around the edges.